 If your sunflowers are wilting due to pests, a food-safe insecticide can kill existing bugs and prevent the appearance of new ones.
-If you have a long growing season, holding off on planting can help you avoid running into pests like stem weevils entirely, as they may see through their life cycle without laying eggs if they have nowhere to lay them.
-To prevent a carrot beetle or stem weevil infestation, it is recommended that you remove dead or dying plants from your growing area, as this can eliminate spaces for larvae to mature.
+If you have a long growing season, holding off on planting can help you avoid running into pests like stem weevils entirely, as they may not be able to complete their life cycle without laying eggs if they have nowhere to lay them.
+To prevent a carrot beetle or stem weevil infestation, it is recommended that you remove dead or dying plants from your growing area, as this can eliminate spaces for the larvae to mature.

 Sunflower Care Tips

-Sunflowers are heliotropic plants with faces that follow the sun, so it's best to grow them in an area where they will receive access to direct sunlight for about six to eight hours a day.
-Keep your plants fed by fertilizing the soil in which they live with composted organic matter, like food scraps or aged manure.
-When planting, dig about 2 feet deep to allow roots to take hold and spread.
-If you see that your plants are being heavily swayed by the wind, you can try staking your plant's stalks for added support.
+Many types of sunflowers are heliotropic plants with faces that follow the sun, so it's best to grow them in an area where they will receive access to direct sunlight for about six to eight hours a day.
+Keep your plants healthy by fertilizing them and amending the planting site with composted organic matter.
+When planting, amend the soil to a depth of about 2 feet deep to allow roots to take hold and spread.
+If you see that your plants are being heavily swayed by the wind, you can try staking the stalks for added support.